LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/branding-and-configurations.md

 The combined value has to be a part of iOS available Locale identifiers (use Locale.availableIdentifiers to validate).
 Otherwise, default locale will be used.

-NOTE: the 24/12 Hours time style also will be affected by using the specific Locale when formatting times.
+**Note:** The 24/12 Hours time style also will be affected by using the specific Locale when formatting times.

 If no value is provided, the SDK will use the country according to the device's locale.

    - **Type:** String?